-The Scheme will comply with all the applicable circulars issued by SEBI as regard to derivatives viz. provision 7.5 of SEBI Master Circular on Mutual Funds dated June 27, 2024, provision 12.25 of SEBI Master Circular on Mutual Funds dated June 27, 2024 The cumulative gross exposure through equities, repo transactions in corporate debt securities along with other debt securities, REITs & InvITs and derivatives shall not exceed 100% of the net assets of the Scheme.
+The Scheme will comply with all the applicable circulars issued by SEBI as regard to derivatives viz. provision 7.5 of SEBI Master Circular on Mutual Funds dated June 27, 2024, provision 12.25 of SEBI Master Circular on Mutual Funds dated June 27, 2024.
+Investment in derivatives/futures/options may be done for trading, hedging and portfolio balancing.

+The cumulative gross exposure through equities, repo transactions in corporate debt securities along with debt securities, REITs & InvITs and derivatives shall not exceed 100% of the net assets of the Scheme.
 Cash or cash equivalents with residual maturity of less than 91 days may be treated as not creating any exposure.
-Cash Equivalent shall consist Government Securities, T-Bills & Repo on Government Securities